oracle-livelabs/cloud-database-services/exadata-features/hcc/hcc.md

 ## Task 1: Verify the Source Table

-Step 1: Determine the size of the uncompressed CUSTOMERS table using the SQL script `lab_hcc_01.sql`.
+1: Determine the size of the uncompressed CUSTOMERS table using the SQL script `lab_hcc_01.sql`.
 ```text
 <copy>
 @lab_hcc_01.sql
 </copy>
 ```

-Step 2: Verify that the CUSTOMERS table is uncompressed using the SQL script `lab_hcc_02.sql`.
+2: Verify that the CUSTOMERS table is uncompressed using the SQL script `lab_hcc_02.sql`.
 ```text
 <copy>
 @lab_hcc_02.sql